Mehri et al. 2024 — Potentially toxic elements in edible vegetable oils, Hamadan, Iran

 Methods

 ICP-OES (Inductively Coupled Plasma Optical Emission Spectrometry).
-Microwave-assisted acid digestion: 1 mL sample + 6 mL HNO3 (65%) + 2 mL H2O2 (30%); stage 1 at 80°C (1 h), stage 2 at 150°C (3 h).
+Acid digestion: 1 mL sample + 6 mL HNO3 (65%) + 2 mL H2O2 (30%), stirred at room temperature for 11 h; stage 1 at 80°C (1 h), stage 2 at 150°C (3 h).
 Arsenic reported as total arsenic (tAs) — ICP-OES does not speciate; iAs fraction not determined.
 Non-carcinogenic risk assessed via THQ/TTHQ; carcinogenic risk via cancer slope factor for inorganic As (CSF = 1.5 [mg/kg-d]⁻¹).
 Monte Carlo simulation (log-normal distributions, 50,000 iterations).
 Ingestion rates: adults 100 g/day oil, children 20 g/day.
 Study period: 2022. n=5 per oil type per category.

 Note: the cancer risk calculation applies the inorganic arsenic CSF to total arsenic concentrations; if tAs includes significant organic fractions (less toxic), the carcinogenic risk may be overstated.
 This is a methodological limitation acknowledged implicitly by the study.